 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

-The hamster in my brain is doing a major workout; thoughts are circling and my fear is increasing.
+The hamster in my brain was doing a major workout.
+My thoughts were circling and my fear was increasing.

-Like a caged animal pacing back and forth, I wear down a path around the kitchen island.
+Like a caged animal I paced back and forth, therefore, I wore down a path around the kitchen island.

 What is wrong with me?

-Things aren’t happening the way they are supposed to; the way I had planned.
-I get on my knees thinking that by praying from here I will get more acceptance with God.
+Things weren’t happening the way they were supposed to; the way I had planned.
+First, I got on my knees thinking that by praying from here I would get more acceptance with God.

-I have to figure this out because God isn’t moving fast enough.
+Given these points, I had to figure this out because God wasn’t moving fast enough.

 The situation will turn out how I want, so I take control.

 As a young boy, David was anointed King of Israel but he didn’t sit on the throne until he was 30 years old.
-Refugee David lived within caves in the wilderness for years as he hid from being killed.
+For instance, refugee David lived in caves in the wilderness for years as he hid from being killed.

-God turns the heaviness into blessing when we come back to Him.
+God turns the heaviness into a blessing when we come back to Him.

 - Choose to believe that healing is coming.
 God’s timing, not ours.

 - Pray for strength sometimes minute by minute.
-Intentions become habit.
+Intentions become a habit.

 - Remember that healing isn’t only for the body. but for the soul also.
 Character over comfort.